AureliaTambur/Titanic-Data-Analysis/README.md

    So, in case of men, younger passengers had a higher chance of survival, but for women, older passengers.
 2. More women survived than men.
 3. Passengers in Class I had higher chances of surviving compared to other classes.
-4. The higher the ticket fare, the higher the survival chances, with no deaths reported for fares higher than $300.Consider the implications of fare class on passenger location, access to lifeboats, or other safety measures.
-This information could be used to refine safety protocols for passengers with lower fare tickets.
+4. The higher the ticket fare, the higher the survival chances, with no deaths reported for fares higher than $300.

 ### Recommendations
 Based on the analysis we recpmmend the following actions: